MJoergen/nexys4ddr/dyoc/ep3_-_Memory/README.md

 how to make use of these?
 Well, again, the synthesis tool recognizes certain language templates.

-This language template can be seen in lines 46-62 in mem/mem.vhd.
-Provided the dimensions (sizes of address and data bus) meet certain requirements, the synthesis tool will make use of Block RAM instead of ordinary general purpose logic gates and registers.
+This language template can be seen in lines 54-70 in mem/mem.vhd.
+Provided the dimensions (sizes of address and data bus) meet certain requirements, the synthesis tool will make use of the special purpose Block RAM instead of ordinary general purpose logic gates and registers.

-Notice the initialization of the memory contents in lines 25-39.
+Notice the initialization of the memory contents in lines 33-47.
 In a later episode we'll learn how to initialize the memory from a separate file.

 ## Expanding VGA output